martinspinler/pisoar/README.md

-# pisoar - Photo-Image Sorter fOr ARchaelogy
+# pisoar - PIcture SOrter for ARchaelogy
-The app is suited for sorting objects on photos/images and making layouts from them.
+The app is suited for sorting objects on photos and making layouts from them.

 # Usage
 0. prepare your photos outside Pisoar - every view of object must be cropped with white border